 One of my favorite things about being an expat in Goa are all the food options here.
-I have made many lists, including top 5 restaurants in Goa and 10 more best restaurants in Goa, but sadly most of these are all closed.
+I have made many lists, including my favorite restaurants in Goa but sadly most of these are all closed.

 I’ve already explained a lot about what it’s like in Goa in monsoon, so please do check out that post first.